Here are the latest COVID-19 numbers confirmed Monday in Washington state

 County numbers

-According to DOH data, King County, with the state’s highest population, continues to have the highest numbers in Washington, with 111,679 cases and 1,614 deaths.
-Pierce County, second in population, is second in cases, with 56,576.
-Pierce County has the third-highest number of deaths, at 639, according to DOH, which counts deaths differently than the Tacoma-Pierce County Health Department.
+According to DOH data, King County, with the state’s highest population, continues to have the highest numbers in Washington, with 112,453 cases and 1,652 deaths.
+Pierce County, second in population, is second in cases, with 56,915.
+Pierce County has the second-highest number of deaths, at 646, according to DOH, which counts deaths differently than the Tacoma-Pierce County Health Department.

 All counties in Washington have at least 100 cases.
 Only 11 of the state’s 39 counties have case counts of fewer than 1,000.